Learn How To Spray Paint Plastic the Right Way

-If creating a color-block design: Apply tape to create a design, and use plastic to cover any area you don't want to be sprayed with the first color.
+If creating a color-block design: Apply tape to create the design, and use plastic to cover any area you don’t want to be sprayed with the first color.
 Let dry completely before covering over the first color and spray-painting the second.
 Continue until your design is complete.

 5. Lastly, protect the paint by spraying the entire piece with clear primer.
 This step is especially important for furniture or other objects that will be kept outside and are subject to the elements.

 Enjoy your freshly painted piece—until you get bored that is, then paint it again!

 When I spoke with an artist expert at Liquitex, they shared with me their trick for determining whether a primer and paint will work well together.
 Essentially, your paint should stick as long as you have the right primer intended for that specific surface.
 Here’s how to double-check:

 1. On a test patch, spray the primer.
 Let dry, then apply the topcoat color.

 2. When it’s completely dry, make a crosshatch with a utility knife (again, you’ll want to use a scrap piece or a spot you’ll never see on the piece of furniture).

 3. Lay a piece of tape over the crosshatch and pull it up.
 If the paint stays on the surface, congrats—you have a match!
 If the paint peels up with the tape, the paint and primer probably aren’t compatible and won’t work for your project.